Marketing Types & Uses

 - increased yields of the following crop

-- increased quality of the crop grown the year after lentil (for example, protein premium on wheat)
+- increased quality of the crop grown the year after that of the lentil (for example, protein premium on wheat)

-Check all available market information sources and market outlooks for lentil.
-There are numerous weekly market information newsletters, satellite information sources (DTN, Global Link), Internet websites (STAT Publishing) and radio commentaries.
+Make sure to check all available market information sources and market outlooks for lentils.
+There are numerous weekly market information newsletters, satellite information sources (DTN, Global Link), Internet websites (STAT Publishing) and radio commentaries available.

 Global Production & Market Outlook